-Full page on apostasy: "Apostasy: Thought Crime in Christianity and Islam" by Vexen Crabtree (2013).
+Full page on apostasy: "Apostasy: Thought Crime in Judaism, Christianity and Islam" by Vexen Crabtree (2013).

 Take the very concept of apostasy, for example, which is an idea entertained only by those who have rejected any honest approach to truth, and compare it to the secular concept of freedom of belief.
 Apostasy is the act of leaving a religion.
 It is deconversion.
-Normally it involves taking up another religion, sometimes it involves the taking up of a stance skeptical of all religions.
+Normally it involves taking up another religion and sometimes it involves the taking up of a stance skeptical of all religions.
 If deconversion is the result of no longer believing that gods exist, then, the result is atheism.
 "Heresy" is the holding of beliefs that central religious authorities (or mobs) deem to be unacceptable.
 Religions often engage in a lot of internal suppression in these matters, subjecting their own followers to careful scrutiny to make sure that they are not merely believers, but, that they believe precisely the correct things.
-Dominant monotheistic religions often consider heresy to be the same as apostasy because they reject the concept of diversity or freedom of thought.
-They have often made deconversion and heresy punishable by death, especially in historical Christianity and in present-day Islam.
+Dominant monotheistic religions often consider heresy to be the same as apostasy because they reject the concept of diversity or freedom of thought - conversely, the tolerant and moral approach is to accept that Freedom of Belief and Freedom of Religion are fundamental human rights, as per the Universal Declaration of Human Rights24.
+Neil Kressel in his book on religious extremism lists "the willingness to implement violent sanctions against those who leave the fold"" as one of religion's most dangerous attributes (out of three)25.
+They have often made deconversion and heresy punishable by death, especially in historical Judaism and Christianity, and it still continues in present-day Islam.

-Superstition, religion and belief may have been the first things we as a species attempted to put on to displayable records.
+Superstition, religion and belief may have been the first things we as a species attempted to encode into displayable records.
 Or a very close second, after stories of hunting and practical life.
 The general trend is that religious texts have become more solid and interpreted more literally as time goes on.
 All religions have experienced, over time, increased literalism and legalism, even Buddhism and Hinduism.
 But it is Christianity and Islam that have taken to literalism most whole heartedly.